-The short answer is: No. There are other cancer screening options, including a stool test known as the fecal immunochemical test (FIT test).
+The short answer is: No. There are other screening options, including a stool test known as the fecal immunochemical test (FIT test).
 The FIT test, which you do at home and send in for analysis, looks to see if there’s hidden blood in your stool, something that can be a sign of colon cancer.

 If you’re healthy and don’t have a family history of colon cancer, you may be able to start with the FIT test.
 But if the test comes back positive, your doctor will likely recommend a follow-up colonoscopy.

 What kind of doctor does a colonoscopy?